 Mary’s own survival was said by her parents to be a miracle.
-At the age of 15 months old, Mary was being cared for by one of her parents’ friends at a horseshow.
+At 15 months old, Mary was being cared for by one of her parents’ friends at a horseshow.
 A sudden rainstorm made people run for shelter.
 Mary, her babysitter, and two children took shelter under an elm tree.
 A lightning strike killed them all except Mary.
 Before the lightning strike Mary had been a sickly child; after the strike she enjoyed robust health.

 As Mary grew up, her parents credited the lightning strike with her high intelligence, boundless energy, and gritty determination.

 Mary’s parents belonged to a Congregational church that believed in educating everyone.
 Starting at about age eight, Mary was taught to read and write at Sunday school.

 Mary’s father’s carpentry business did not make much money.
 The home he and his family rented was close to the sea, so close that it sometimes flooded during storms.
 The storms, however, were not entirely bad news – they were actually a source of extra income.

 The small town of Lyme Regis sits on what is now called the Jurassic Coast.
 The coastline is gradually being eroded by the sea, and storms regularly cause sections of the coast’s cliffs to collapse, releasing fossils from rocks laid down about 200 million years ago during the Jurassic era.